Grizzly bear attacks group of students and teachers in western Canada

 The Nuxalk Nation chief, Samuel Schooner, said in a Facebook post that the "aggressive bear" in the area is still on the loose.
 He warned people not to look for it and to stay indoors.

 "There has been a bear incident near 4 Mile.
-For the safety of all, please stay indoors, off the highway near the administration office, and off all trails."
-Schooner said.
+For the safety of all, please stay indoors, off the highway near the administration office, and off all trails," the chief said.

+The conservation service said the students and teachers had stopped along a trail near the river when a grizzly bear emerged from the forest and attacked.

+"Multiple teachers physically intervened, using bear spray and a bear banger, to drive the bear away," the agency said.

 Acwsalcta School, an independent First Nation school in the Nuxalk Nation in Bella Coola, said in a Facebook post that the incident involved the school's community members and that the school will be closed on Friday due to the bear attack.